freeCodeCamp/guide/src/pages/kotlin/index.md

  It serves as a replacement for Java and runs on the JVM.
 It has been in development for close to 6 years and it hit 1.0 just a year ago.

  The developer community has embraced Kotlin to such an extent that Google announced first class support for the language for Android Development at <a href='https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/'>Google I/O 2017</a>.

+ **What can I use Kotlin for?**

+Kotlin can be used for any kind of development, be it server-side, client-side web and Android.
+With Kotlin/Native currently in the works, support for other platforms such as embedded systems, macOS and iOS is coming.
+People are using Kotlin for mobile and server-side applications, client-side with JavaScript or JavaFX, and data science, just to name a few possibilities.

 ## Version